-For more information, please see "Content Groups" on page 71.
+For more information, please see "Privilege Management for Windows Workstyles" on page 27

-- Messages: Messages are used by Workstyles to provide information to the end user when Privilege Management for Windows has applied certain behavior that you've defined and need to notify the end-user. - For more information, please see "Messages" on page 73. - Custom Tokens: Custom Tokens are used by Workstyles to assign custom privileges to content or application groups.
+- Application Groups: Application Groups are used by Workstyles to group applications together to apply certain Privilege Management for Windows behavior. - For more information, please see "Application Groups" on page 47. - Content Groups: Content groups are used by Workstyles to group content together to apply certain Privilege Management for Windows behavior. - For more information, please see "Content Groups" on page 71. - Messages: Messages are used by Workstyles to provide information to the end user when Privilege Management for Windows has applied certain behavior that you've defined and need to notify the end-user. - For more information, please see "Messages and Notifications in Privilege Management Policy" on page 73. - Custom Tokens: Custom Tokens are used by Workstyles to assign custom privileges to content or application groups. - For more information, please see "Custom Access Tokens in a Workstyle" on page 85.